 Hats and visors are not permitted to be worn on campus inside the school building.
 Hats and visors worn to and from home must be removed during school hours except for outside activities.
 Please remember that the purpose of a hat is to provide shade and protection from the sun.
 For this reason baseball caps should not be worn with the bill facing backwards.
-Bandannas, doo-rags, long belts, chains, hairnets, sweatbands and beanies are not permitted.
-Stocking caps are permitted only in cold weather and are not allowed to be worn in the classroom.
+Bandannas, doo-rags, and hairnets are not permitted.
+Stocking caps and beanies are only allowed after fall break until spring break and are also not allowed to be worn in the classroom.

 All shirts, blouses and dresses must have sleeves or straps that are at least 2 inches wide and cover undergarments.
 This means that halter-tops, tube tops, undershirts and spaghetti straps are not allowed.
 Boys shirts must not show arm pits or be otherwise revealing.
 See through or sheer blouses are not permitted.
 Undergarments must not be seen at any time.
 Low-cut, backless, bare midriff and tight fitting tops are not permitted.
 All tops must be of such length that when arms are raised above the head, the stomach and/or navel are not revealed.
 Leggings or tights can only be worn with a dress or pants that follow the dress code.
 Layering of clothing to insure modesty is encouraged but layers should not be removed.
+However, at least one of the layers must follow the 2 inch rule.

 Jeans and pants must fit the natural waist.
+Pajama pants are not allowed during regular school days.
 Pants and jeans must be free from holes or ragged edges and must be hemmed.
 Loose or open hems will not be allowed.
 Again, under-garments must not be seen at any time.
 Low riding or "sagging pants" are not allowed.
-Students who do not follow the dress code may be given sweat pants and T-shirts to wear or will be sent home to change clothes.
+Long belts and long chains are not permitted.